Kris McCullough

 Kris McCullough (born October 11, 1995) is an American college football coach.
-He is the head football coach for the University of Texas Permian Basin, a position he has held since 2023.
+He most recently was the head football coach for Gardner–Webb, a position he held from 2025 to 2026.
 He was the head football coach for East Central University in 2022.
 He previously coached for Henderson State, Old Dominion, and Fairmont State.

 Early life and education

 McCullough was born in Pine Bluff, Arkansas, on October 11, 1995.
 He attended Watson Chapel High School where he played football and baseball.
 He received his bachelor's degree in integrated studies from Henderson State University before earning his master's degree in sports administration from Arkansas State University.

 Coaching career

 Early coaching career

 McCullough started his coaching career as a student assistant coach for his alma mater, Henderson State University.
 For two-and-a-half seasons from 2015 to the spring of 2017 he worked with the tight ends, running backs, wide receivers, and quarterbacks.
 With the team, he was a part of the 2015 Henderson State team that won their first-ever NCAA Division II playoff win after earning the Great American Conference (GAC) title along with coaching GAC Player of the Year, Jaquan Cole.

 In the spring of 2017, McCullough joined Division I FBS Old Dominion as an assistant quarterbacks coach and as an offensive quality control coach, but departed prior to the start of the season.

 In the fall of 2017, McCullough joined Fairmont State University as the team's assistant special teams coordinator and running backs coach.
 Alongside those duties he was also the video coordinator.

 In 2018, McCullough joined East Central University as the special teams coordinator and quarterbacks coach.
 He held those positions until 2020 where he was promoted to offensive coordinator.
 In 2021 he added the title of assistant head coach.
 During his stint as offensive coordinator he helped lead the team to nine wins across the shortened 2020 COVID-19 season and 2021.
 In 2021, the team recorded a season-best, since 2015, 7–4 record.